nicepersonality/weekend-redux-feedback-loop/README.md

 - [X] A submit button sends the completed feedback to the database and redirects to a success page.
 - [X] The user can take a new survey from the success page.

+- [X] The user can go back to an earlier step and change their score.
+- [X] Displays all of the existing feedback at the route `/admin`.
+The most recently added feedback appears at the top of the list.
+- [X] Update this README.md to describe the project.

 ### Next Steps
-- [X] Allow the user to go back to an earlier step and change their score.
-- [ ] Display all of the existing feedback at the route `/admin`.
-The most recently added feedback should appear at the top of the list.
-Allow the user to delete existing feedback.
+- [ ] Allow the admin to delete existing feedback.
 Prompt the user to confirm prior to deleting the feedback from the database.
-- [ ] Update this README.md to describe the project.
 - [ ] Improve the styling of the app using Material-UI.
 - [ ] Add the ability to flag an existing feedback entry for further review on the `/admin` view.
 - [ ] Deploy the project to Heroku.